Bulacan: Terrain

-On January 19, 2008, an 18 ha dump site, a new landfill that would also be a tourist attraction opened in Norzagaray, Bulacan province.
-Ramon Angelo, Jr., president Waste Custodian Management Corp. stated: "I want them to see our system in our place which should not be abhorred because we are using the new state-of-the-art technology."
+On January 19, 2008, an 18 ha dump site, a new landfill that would also be a tourist attraction opened in Norzagaray.
+Ramon Angelo Jr., president Waste Custodian Management Corp. stated: "I want them to see our system in our place which should not be abhorred because we are using the new state-of-the-art technology."

 Climate

 November to April is generally dry while wet for the rest of the year.
 The northeast monsoon (amihan) prevails from October to January bringing in moderated and light rains.
 From February to April, the east trade winds predominate but the Sierra Madre (Philippines) mountain range to the east disrupts the winds resulting to a dry period.
 From May to September, the southwest monsoon (habagat).

 The hottest month is May with an average temperature of 29.7 C while the coldest is February with an average temperature of 25.1 C.

 Administrative divisions

 Bulacan is subdivided into 20 municipalities and 4 cities.
 As the population is concentrated in the southern half of the province, so are the legislative districts.